DeFiCh/rosetta-defichain/README.md

 ### Run
-Running the following commands will start a Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d) with a data directory at `<working directory>/defichain-data` and the Rosetta API accessible at port `8080`.
+Running the following commands will start a Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d) with a data directory at `<working directory>/data` and the Rosetta API accessible.

 #### Mainnet:Online
 ```text